10 Gorgeous Places To Visit In Asturias, Spain

 While most of Spain is famous for its wine (see for example the wonderful, crisp Txakoli of the Basque Country), and wine tourism is sprouting more and more, those who visit Asturias should not miss on the fabulous cider.

 Find out more about the Basque Country on my post “Seven Great Reasons To Visit The Basque Country.”

 Forget about the sweetened, carbonated drink that most people are accustomed to and that one can get off the shelf in any shop.
-Cider in Asturias means serious business, and the traditional cidery Sidra Crespo takes it to a higher level: it only uses local apples and water to make its fabulous cider.
+Cider in Asturias, Spain, means serious business, and the traditional cidery Sidra Crespo takes it to a higher level: it only uses local apples and water to make its fabulous cider.
 The tour of the cidery is so interesting that it easily qualifies as one of the places to visit in Asturias.